 Credit/debit cards and ATMs

-Credit cards are now widely used in hotels, shops, restaurants, travel agencies and entertainment venues and with no commission (though many hotels and shops offer discounts for cash rather than credit-card payments).
-Don’t expect, however, to use your card in basic eating-places or small corner shops.
-Swipe readers plus chip-and-PIN protocol are now the norm in most of Turkey – if you don’t know your PIN, you probably won’t be able to use it.
+Credit cards are widely used in hotels, shops, restaurants, travel agencies and entertainment venues and with no commission (though many hotels and shops offer discounts for cash rather than credit-card payments).
+Don’t expect, however, to use your card in basic eating places or small corner shops.
+Swipe readers plus chip-and-PIN protocol are now the norm in most of Turkey.

 Opening hours and public holidays

-Office workers keep conventional Monday to Friday 9am to 6pm schedules, with a full lunch hour; civil servants (including tourist offices and museum staff) in theory work 8.30am to 5.30pm, but in practice hours can be much more erratic – don’t expect to get official business attended to the same day after 2.30pm.
-Most state banks are open Monday to Friday, 8.30am to noon and 1.30 to 5pm.
+Office workers keep conventional Monday to Friday 9am to 6pm schedules, with a full lunch hour.
+Civil servants, including tourist offices and museum staff, in theory work 8.30am to 5.30pm, but in practice hours can be much more erratic – don’t expect to get official business attended to the same day after 2.30pm.
+Most state banks are open Monday to Friday, 8.30am to noon and 1.30pm to 5pm.
 Private banks such as Garanti Bankası and Köç operate throughout the day.

 Secular public holidays are generally marked by processions of schoolchildren or the military, or by some demonstration of national strength and dignity, such as a sports display.
-Banks and government offices will normally be closed on these days (exceptions given below). for religious holidays.
+Banks and government offices will normally be closed on these days (exceptions given here).
+For more information, see the section on religious festivals.

 Jan 1 Yılbaşı – New Year’s Day.